richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

     3. Improvement of net.c Ethernet abstraction layer for simplification of user application code
     4. MQTT subscription in addition to MQTT publish
-    5. Generation of security tokens created with current time retrieved from SNTP server
+    5. Generation of security tokens created with current time retrieved from SNTP server GCP and Azure requires authentication using security tokens instead of certificates
-    6. Improved handling of network unplugging and replugging for stability and reliability It also contains 3 set of device certificates that can be used to connect to all 3 cloud services
+    6. Improved handling of network unplugging and replugging for stability and reliability
+    7. Adding of timestamps in the MQTT-published packets by using RTC library initialized with time queried from SNTP It also contains 3 set of device certificates that can be used to connect to all 3 cloud services